espocrm/documentation/docs/user-guide/mass-email.md

 If everything is set up right, emails should go out.
 They should be sent in portions every hour (you can change the portion size at Administration > Outbound Emails).
 The administrator can change the **Scheduling** at Administration > Scheduled Jobs > Check Group Email Accounts.

-You can check if emails are sent in the **Log** panel on the Campaign detail view..
+You can check if emails are sent in the **Log** panel on the Campaign detail view.

 ## Test sending